corentin-ryr/MultiMedEval/README.md

 }
 ```

 Note that in both cases the `images` key is optional.
-If the `taskType` is VQA, the metrics computed will be BLEU-1, accuracy for closed and questions, recall and recall for open questions as well as F1.
+If the `taskType` is VQA, the metrics computed will be BLEU-1, accuracy for closed and open questions, recall and recall for open questions as well as F1.
 For the QA `taskType`, the tool will report the accuracy (by comparing the answer to every option using BLEU).

 ## Reference